 Do you like the flavor of cinnamon?
 Do you like to eat scones?
 Want to make fantastic tasting Cinnamon Chip Scones for breakfast or to snack on any other time???
 Well, look no further, because this is the most delicious scone recipe you will ever want!

-Today’s recipe is for this great, filled with cinnamon flavor, moist scone.
+I’m so happy to share this recipe for amazing tasting cinnamon chip scones.
 They are soooo yummy!
 I recently bought a bag of cinnamon chips at the grocery store.
-I’d never bought this kind of baking chip before, but had recently seen a recipe that used cinnamon chips, featured on Taste of Home, thought they sounded delicious, so decided to give it a try.
+Sometimes the chips are seasonal (not in stores), but they can be ordered online.
+I’d never bought this kind of baking chip before, but remembered seeing a scone recipe that used cinnamon chips, featured on Taste of Home, thought they sounded delicious, so decided to give it a try.

-I sure hope you will give these a try.
-WAY LESS EXPENSIVE than paying for the same quantity at your local coffeehouse…really!
-And they are absolutely EASY AND DELICIOUS!
+My husband said after tasting one that before he tried one he wasn’t sure he was going to like them, but after tasting one (or two ☺) decided they are awesome!
+I sure hope you will give these cinnamon chip scones a try.
+WAY LESS EXPENSIVE than paying for the same quantity at your local coffeehouse.
+They are absolutely EASY AND DELICIOUS!